ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 :::callout
 **Learn more**
-The CID protocol has two versions, v0 and v1.
-Currently, v1 is the preferred version.
-Each version computes the CID in a slightly different way, Learn more in [the CID deep dive](../concepts/content-addressing.md#cid-versions).
+Learn more about about the concepts behind CIDs described here with the [the CID deep dive](../concepts/content-addressing.md#cid-versions).
 :::

 ### InterPlanetary Linked Data (IPLD)

 IPFS uses <VueCustomTooltip label="A set of specifications in support of decentralized, content-addressable data structures for the web." underlined multiline is-medium>InterPlanetary Linked Data (IPLD)</VueCustomTooltip> to work with CIDs and content-addressed data.
-IPFS uses IPLD to structure, serialize, traverse and link content-addressed data.
-The IPLD linking mechanism allows IPFS to represent complex relationships between data, such as file directories and other hierarchical structures, using a <VueCustomTooltip label="Data structured as a graph whose nodes are directionally related to each other and don’t form a directional closed loop." underlined multiline is-medium>Directed Acyclic Graph (DAG)</VueCustomTooltip> called a <VueCustomTooltip label="A special type of DAG where each node has a unique identifier that is a hash of the node's contents." underlined multiline is-medium>Merkle DAG</VueCustomTooltip>.
+IPFS uses IPLD to structure, serialize, traverse and link any type of content-addressed data.
+These IPLD mechanisms allows IPFS to represent relationships between content-addressed data, such as file directories and other hierarchical structures, using a <VueCustomTooltip label="Data structured as a graph whose nodes are directionally related to each other and don’t form a directional closed loop." underlined multiline is-medium>Directed Acyclic Graph (DAG)</VueCustomTooltip> called a <VueCustomTooltip label="A special type of DAG where each node has a unique identifier that is a hash of the node's contents." underlined multiline is-medium>Merkle DAG</VueCustomTooltip>.

 IPLD provides IPFS with the following benefits:

+- The ability to represent arbitrary data, as well as files and directories.
-- Functionality to structure, serialize, traverse and link content-addressed data
+- functionality to structure, serialize, traverse and link content-addressed data
 - Interoperable protocols
 - Easy upgradeability
 - Backwards compatibility
-- A single namespace for all hash-based protocols

 :::callout
 **Learn more**